0xt4cs/EphemeralMail/MULTI_VPS_GUIDE.md

 # Multiple VPS Deployment Guide

-This guide covers scenarios where you have multiple VPS instances and want to deploy the temp mail service alongside existing applications.
+This guide covers scenarios where you have multiple VPS instances and want to deploy EphemeralMail alongside existing applications.

 ## 🎯 Scenario: Domain Already in Use